 A month ago, JP and I took some much needed time away from our kids to focus on us.
+Us time in Mexico!
 We needed to spend time together, rest, relax, explore and just be kid free.
 Don’t get me wrong, I love my children and I love traveling with them, but an adult trip is just what the doctor ordered.

 The last time JP and I traveled without our kids was when Chloe was 10 months old (3 years ago!), and we went to San Francisco and Sonoma.
 That was an awesome and busy trip!
 We love adventure trips where we walk a ton, city hop and explore, but this time we truly needed to take a step back and relax.
+Us time in Mexico was the perfect chance to reconnect and unwind.
 We needed to spend time with each other, read books by the pool, float around, mosey on over to dinner and have drinks delivered to us.
 It was amazing and now I’m wondering when our next beach vacation will be!

 Now Sapphire Riviera Maya

 Let me tell you little bit about our resort.
 We stayed at the Now Sapphire in Riviera Maya.
-(I actually went to this resort for my friend Jaci’s wedding in October 2017.
-I went with my girlfriend, so JP hadn’t been before.
-I really enjoyed the resort during her wedding, so we decided to give it a go again!)
+(I actually went to this resort for my friend Jaci’s wedding in October 2017 with my girlfriend, so JP hadn’t been before.
+We both really enjoyed the resort during her wedding, so I decided to give it a go again!)
 It’s all inclusive so we had all food and drinks included when booking our room.
 Pretty magical y’all!

 All of the rooms available are suites with either a king size bed or two queens, a couch & coffee table, desk, mini fridge as well as a side table with two chairs.
 Every room also has a balcony with lounge chairs.
 The rooms are incredibly spacious and can sleep up to 4 people with a max of 3 adults.
 If you book as part of the preferred club, you get rooms in the preferred locations as well access to a preferred club lounge and adults only pool.
 We didn’t upgrade to preferred and had a great time and didn’t feel skimped on any amenities including room size!